Back to National Guide

 Hiring a Licensed Electrician in QLD

-• Certificate of testing on completion
+• Issue a certificate of testing on completion

 How We Calculate